abhayagiri/beginning-our-day/manuscripts/lpp/lpp-all.md

 are okay.*

-That sort of thinking blocks us from developing mindfulness and attentiveness in huge areas of our lives—the world we're in and what's happening around us.
+That sort of thinking blocks us from developing mindfulness and attentiveness in huge areas of our lives---the world we're in and what's happening around us.
 Thinking like that can cause us to feel isolated.
 We set ourselves apart from the community, weakening our connection with all the other somebodies here who are doing other things that need to be